spoorn/RedditNotifier/README.md

 `cd` into the directory where you installed, then run `python src/redditnotifier.py` or `python3 src/redditnotifier.py`

 `Ctrl + C` to terminate the script.

+# Tips
+1. It's good practice to reboot or bounce systems every now and then.
+If you are running the RedditNotifier script in the background constantly, the most up-to-date script is capable of collecting snapshots so that a reboot can re-load what was already queried previously.
+You can schedule the script to be run in the background in a tmux session on reboot, and set the system to reboot every week:
+    - run `crontab -e` and open with your favorite text editor, then add the following:
+    ```python
+    @reboot tmux new -d redditnotifier && tmux send-keys -t redditnotifier.0 "python3 <path-to-RedditNotifier/src/redditnotifier.py>" ENTER
+    # Reboot on Sundays at 4 AM
+    0 4 * * 0 sudo reboot
+    ```